 Step 6: All we have to do is wait.
 Once the process is done, click "Done" to finish whole downgrade process.

 This article explained what FutureRestore is, how to use its generator mode to downgrade iOS and other requirements.
 Besides, if you're still confused about how to downgrade iOS with FutureRestore, I would recommend you to WooTechy iMaster, with which you can cut the corners and save time.
+By the way, this tool now supports the downgrade from iOS 15 to iOS 14.
+If this is what you need now, you can give it a try.

 As a reminder, FutureRestore won't work for you if you don't save the blob file of the iOS version you're restoring to while Apple was still signing it.
 But if you have the blob part handled, then getting other required tools and executing the downgrade process shouldn't be a problem.